Rural Health Resources & News

 Resources for Health Technology Assessment

 - AHRQ National Resource Center for Health Information Technology - (Agency for Healthcare Research and Quality) Lead Federal agency charged with improving the quality, safety, efficiency, and effectiveness of health care for all Americans.
-AHRQ supports health services research that will improve the quality of health care and promote evidence-based decision making.
-Site provides Information on programs that promote the use of health information technology.
+AHRQ supports health services research that will improve the quality of health care and promote evidence-based decision-making.
+The site provides information on programs that promote the use of health information technology.
 Central repository for research findings from projects developing, testing, and using health IT applications.

 - DHHS Health IT Department of Health and Human Services (DHHS) - Health information technology (Health IT) allows comprehensive management of medical information and its secure exchange between health care consumers and providers.